lenck/vlb-deteval/README.md

 # VLB-Deteval

 Source code for *Large scale evaluation of local image feature detectors on homography datasets*.
 Paper describing this protocol is to be published in BMVC 2018.
+The manuscript can be also found in [ArXiv](https://arxiv.org/abs/1807.07939).

 This project is based on the VLB projec - VLFeat benchmark - and is written in MATLAB.
 However, it is possible to run it with MATLAB SDK which is freely avaliable.